-Official version: Madeline Claire Franklin is a 2018 graduate of the Vermont College of Fine Arts MFA program in Writing for Children and Young Adults (VCFA WCYA).
-When she is not writing strange fiction for young adults, she is probably dismantling the patriarchy and/or practicing witchcraft.
-She lives in Buffalo, NY, with her dog and three cats, in a little yellow house called Cluckleberry Farms, which, as yet, has not actually yielded any crops.
+Madeline Claire Franklin is a graduate of the Vermont College of Fine Arts MFA program in Writing for Children and Young Adults (VCFA WCYA).
+When she is not writing strange fiction for young adults, she is probably attempting to dismantle white supremacy and/or practicing witchcraft.
+She is a queer, Jew-ish, neurodivergent, invisibly disabled woman living in sin in Buffalo, NY, with her partner, two dogs, three cats, and two Roombas, in a little yellow house called Cluckleberry Farms.
+She is represented by Danielle Burby of Mad Woman Literary Agency.

-Long version: I was born (two weeks late) in Buffalo, New York during the exciting time in American history known as “The 80s.”
+I was born two weeks late in Buffalo, New York during the exciting time in American history known as “The 80s.”
 It was the decade that gave us such blessings as the Goblin King, the moonwalk, and the unfortunately not-well-thought-out hypercolor clothing, among other wonders.
 I actually don’t remember much of it, and most of what I think I remember usually ends up being from “The Early 90s.”

 All in all, I think I turned out pretty all right.

 In undergrad, I studied Cultural Anthropology for 2 years at the University at Buffalo before switching majors to Media Study and Production, where I embraced my love of unconventional storytelling methods.
 In 2018, I graduated from the Vermont College of Fine Arts Writing for Children and Young Adults program (VCFA WCYA) with an MFA in creative writing.

 These days you can find me on Instagram posting pictures of my pets, reposting DUNE memes, and reporting antisemites/alt-right accounts.
 You can contact me through my contact page, or, for professional opportunities, through my agent, Danielle Burby of Mad Woman Literary Agency. 🙂

 You must log in to post a comment.